 The VCS is offered by a number of schools as either a stand-alone course sequence or as a graduate certificate.
 Many schools now offer the VCS entirely online, thereby accommodating working professionals and those with geographic limitations.
 Pursue the VCS now to begin making a difference and then, in 2022, complete the experiential and exam requirements and earn the BCBA credential, if desired.

 How Much Do Occupational Therapists Make?

-According to the U.S. Bureau of Labor Statistics (BLS), occupational therapists earned the following salaries at the 25th, 50th, 75th, and 90th percentiles, as of May 2018:
+According to 2021 statistics from the U.S. Bureau of Labor Statistics (BLS), occupational therapists earned a median salary of $85,570 annually.

 The top-paying states for occupational therapists, according to mean salary, include: